marianaiam/cloudfoundry_blue_green_deploy/README.md

       services:
       - oyster-cracker

-    - name: pickle-breath-blue
+    - name: relish-blue
       command: bundle exec rails s -p $PORT -e $RAILS_ENV
-      path: ../pickle_breath
+      path: ../relish
       services:
       - creme-fraiche

  And perform the blue/green deploy like this:
-     $ bundle exec rake cf:blue_green_deploy[carrot-soup,pickle-breath]
+     $ bundle exec rake cf:blue_green_deploy[carrot-soup,relish]

 # Blue/Green with Shutter

-TODO: explain scenario/context for including a shutter in the mix.
+For blue/green deployments that require a database migration this tool provides the ability to automatically shutter the app during the required downtime.
+To use this feature, create a shutter app and configure your manifest.yml.

 ## Creating a Minimal Shutter App

-1. add the following to your manifest.yml:
+1. Add the following to your manifest.yml.
+Note that the name must match the name of your production application and end in -shutter.

-    - name: blue-green-shutter
+    - name: carrot-soup-shutter
       command: bundle exec rackup config.ru -p $PORT -E $RACK_ENV
       path: shutter-app

-2. create a directory named "shutter-app".
+2. Create a directory named "shutter-app".
 In that directory:
    1. create a Rack config (config.ru):

     class Message